muhammadrefa/tele4642-project/docs/TechnicalDetails.md

 ================

 SNACK employed SDN switches which the controller is powered by [Ryu](https://ryu-sdn.org/).
-Consider the office topology in the figure below, with the internet represented by 4 cloud services.
+Consider the office topology in Figure 1, with the internet represented by 4 cloud services.

-![Simplified office network topology](assets/office-topo.png "Office network topology, simple version")
+![Simplified office network topology](assets/office-topo.png "Office network topology, simple version") *Figure 1.
+Office network topology*

 Each department have their own switches which connecting all the hosts inside the department, and connect them with the central switch.
 The central switch acts as a gateway for the office network to access the internet